dorwinl3894/CYOA-project/help.md

-### They agree to help you and the old guy dies and you run back home.
+### They agree to help you and sacrifice the old guy.
+You run back home and survive!

 ![rip](images/celebration.jpeg)